-• Safety, Security and Mission Support: This account will support science education, research, and technology development projects related to NASA's mission.
-Projects should focus on science education, research, and technology development related to NASA's mission.
-Medical research projects and projects at NASA owned Visitor Centers or a State's designated Space Grant Consortium will not be funded.
+• Safety, Security and Mission Support: This account funds projects focused on science education, research, and technology development related to NASA's mission.
+Medical research projects and projects at NASA-owned Visitor Centers or a State's designated Space Grant Consortium will not be funded.
 This account cannot fund construction but may be used for equipment, research funding, or education programs.